 ACR introduces ethical standards for all cats

-Alley Cat Rescue is leading in the way in promoting humane and compassionate care for ALL cats.
-It is important to remove feral cats from “pest” status that many put them in and promote an ethical, nonlethal way to deal with the population of outdoor community cats.
+Alley Cat Rescue is leading the way in promoting humane and compassionate care for ALL cats.
+It is important to remove feral cats from “pest” status that many put them in and instead promote an ethical, nonlethal way to deal with the population of outdoor community cats.
 Decades of catch-and-kill has not worked.

 ACRs Founder was one of a few pioneers who brought TNR to national attention in 1990.
 Holton introduced the following programs to help cats: